- simple navigation though and easier to read git history

 <header> <BLANK LINE> <body> <BLANK LINE> <footer>

 header is mandatory and must conform to the Commit Message Header format.
+The header cannot be longer than 72 characters.

 body is mandatory for all commits except for those of type “docs”.
 When the body is present it must be at least 20 characters long and must conform to the Commit Message Body format.